MartinRobomaze/eulers-pendulum/readme.md

 Videos of exprimental data available at: (TODO soon).

-This presentation is partially based on presentations from the [Slovak YPT introductory meetup](tmfsr.sk/sk/aktuality/227) (presentations in slovak).
+This solution is partially based on presentations from the [Slovak YPT introductory meetup](tmfsr.sk/sk/aktuality/227) (presentations in slovak).